-The following scholarships are available for students with disabilities and help offset the cost of tuition at Indiana University - Bloomington.
-The scholarships are made possible through the generosity of the donors, the Division of Student Affairs, and the Office of Disability Services for Students.
+The following scholarships were available for the 2019-2020 school year and made possible through the generosity of the donors, the Division of Student Affairs, and the Office of Disability Services for Students.

-Please note that the language used in the descriptions below are taken from the donor gift endowment documents.
+Please note that the language used in the description below is taken from the donor gift endowment document.

 Anita F. Boorda Scholarship

-Scholarship to support undergraduate and graduate students with disabilities at IUB.
+Scholarship to support undergraduate and graduate students with disabilities at Indiana University - Bloomington.

 Class of 1952 Disabled Student Scholarship